Snook in Burleson County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1895.

 Location.
 30° 29.455′ N, 96° 27.985′ W. Marker is in Snook, Texas, in Burleson County.
-Marker is at the intersection of Farm to Market Road 2155 and Loop Farm to Market Road 2155, on the right when traveling south on Road 2155.
+It is at the intersection of Farm to Market Road 2155 and Loop Farm to Market Road 2155, on the right when traveling south on Road 2155.
 Touch for map.
 Marker is in this post office area: Somerville TX 77879, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Snook Brethren Church (approx. 0.3 miles away); Dabney Hill Freedom Colony (approx. 0.9 miles away); Snook Cemetery (approx. 1.1 miles away); Giesenschlag Cemetery (approx. 2.2 miles away); Lone Oak Baptist Church (approx. 4.6 miles away); Brazos Bottom Baptist Church Cemetery (approx. 4.9 miles away); Providence Cemetery (approx. 7.3 miles away); San Salvador Mission Church (approx. 8.6 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies: Snook Brethren Church (approx. 0.3 miles away); Dabney Hill Freedom Colony (approx. 0.9 miles away); Snook Cemetery (approx. 1.1 miles away); Giesenschlag Cemetery (approx. 2.2 miles away); Lone Oak Baptist Church (approx. 4.6 miles away); Brazos Bottom Baptist Church Cemetery (approx. 4.9 miles away); Providence Cemetery (approx. 7.3 miles away); San Salvador Mission Church (approx. 8.6 miles away).
 Touch for a list and map of all markers in Snook.